grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

       - On Linux that could be `/home/USERNAME/vale.ini`
       - On macOS, that could be `/Users/USERNAME/vale.ini`
       - On Windows, that could be `C:\Users\USERNAME\vale.ini`
-   1. For Linux and manual installations on any operating system, set **Vale › Vale CLI: Path** to the path for the Vale executable.
+   1. For manual installations on Linux, macOS, or Windows, set **Vale › Vale CLI: Path** to the path for the Vale executable.
 The path depends on where you unzipped the Vale executable.
 For example, on Linux, that could be `/home/USERNAME/bin/vale`.

 1. Restart VS Code.